 In an update thread made by Lefteris on the FSLabs A320 forum, Lefteris announced that the A320 will come with a free update to support the newly announced Prepar3D v4 platform.
-When the A320 is released for P3D v4, the upgrade price from FSX to P3D will be discontinued however.
+When the A320 is released for P3D v4, the upgrade price from FSX to P3D will, however be discontinued.

 Lefteris did however not only talk about the A320 in his post.